 Did you know that the current city of Seattle was built on top of the old city?
 Even better, you can still go underground to tour it.
 After the Great Seattle Fire of 1889, the city decided to build up on the original remains.
 Educated guides will take you back in time to various locations underground to show you parts of roads and stores that are still intact, hidden away underneath the city.
 Small purple skylights let in light from the city above.
 This tour of an important part of Seattle’s history cannot be missed!
 Learn more here.

 1501 Pike Place #427, Seattle, WA 98101

-Pike Place Market is well known, but step below the flowers and fish-throwing to discover a magical shop for children.
-There’s a plethora of magic tricks, props, and cards to buy.
+Pike Place Market is well known but step below the flowers and fish-throwing to discover a magical shop for children.
+There are a plethora of magic tricks, props, and cards to buy.
 Look at the walls for old pictures of famous magicians who have stopped by, as well as old magic advertisements.
 Don’t forget to give your coins to the all-knowing fortune machine before you leave to hear what he has to say!
+Learn more here.

 The World Famous Giant Shoe Museum

-Have you traveled to Seattle?
-Do you have any other must see activities for kids on your list?
+Have you travelled to Seattle?
+Do you have any other must-see activities for kids on your list?